karink520/DIAMONDS-workshop/index.md

 - [Git workflow concise explainer](https://karinknudson.com/git_workflow.html)
 - Additional resources are at the bottom of the [Git and GitHub tutorial](https://karink520.github.io/git-and-github-intro/git_workshop.html).

-Additional Git and GitHub activities if you have existing experience:
+Additional Git and GitHub activities if you have significant existing experience:
 - [A browser game to practice branching](https://learngitbranching.js.org/)
 - Try making yourself an academic website using GitHub pages

 ### HW due Wednesday:
 - Practice with this [Exercise: Exploratory Data Analysis with Python](https://colab.research.google.com/drive/1CAP_k6HF88O-19wngS_5x2KN7Sfiwypo)
-- Make a pull request to fix an error in https://github.com/karink520/TuftsGitHubSampleToUpdate
+- Fork and make a pull request to fix an error in https://github.com/karink520/TuftsGitHubSampleToUpdate (you can follow the instructions in part VI of the [Git and GitHub tutorial](https://karink520.github.io/git-and-github-intro/git_workshop.html).